igor570/igor570/README.md

 ## Hey there! 👋

 ### Glad to see you here!
-Junior Fullstack Developer, currently working in the free-to-play gaming industry for social betting.
+Junior Developer, currently working in the free-to-play gaming industry for social betting.

 ## Rapidfire
 - 🌱 I’m currently working in React, TypeScript & Node